 When being discriminated, harassed, sexually harassed or victimized

-KTH’s core values are based on democracy, the equal value of human beings, human rights and freedom and free and open discussion.
-Equality between men and women and the dissociation from all forms of discrimination are both an issue of quality and a natural part of KTH’s core values.
+KTH's core values are based on democracy, the equal value of human beings, human rights and freedom and free and open discussion.
+Gender equality and the dissociation from all forms of discrimination are both an issue of quality and a natural part of KTH's core values.
 Equality and diversity among employees and students also represent important resources for KTH, from Ethical policy for KTH Ref.no V-2016-0347.

 As an employee, where do I go for help and support?

 If you need support when you feel that you have been discriminated against, harassed, sexually harassed or been exposed to victimization, go to the HR Officer at your School.
 Or approach another School staff member you trust.
 Or contact a counsellor at the occupational health care, your union or the School Health and Safety officer.

 The first step is a talk with the person you turn to for support, to find out what happened.
 Together, discuss how to proceed.
 As regards to a complaint to KTH, there are no special formalities.
 A complaint may be in spoken or written form.

 Guidance for those exposed

 You may have been exposed if you feel that you have experienced an unwelcome act or behavioral pattern that is uncomfortable, unfair or difficult to understand.